mcfnord/rml/src/busto.md

 <hr>

-2“ Penner also emphasized that McCann was well-qualified to handle the case and was more experienced than Penner.
+<sup>24</sup> Penner also emphasized that McCann was well-qualified to handle the case and was more experienced than Penner.

+# See Retaliation against Judge Arend

 Lindquist’s former Chief Criminal Deputy Mary Robnett had a completely different recollection.
 She said that Lindquist was unhappy with Judge Arend and worked on several